Melangkah Di Atas Awan (song)

-"Melangkah Di Awan" ("A walk in the clouds" or "Walking in the clouds"), more commonly known as "Melangkah Di Atas Awan", is the theme song from the 1997 musical television series of the same name.
+"Melangkah Di Atas Awan" ("A walk in the clouds" or "Walking in the clouds"; also known as "Melangkah Di Awan") is the theme song from the 1997 musical television series of the same name.
 Two versions of the song featured in the series: one performed by actor Surya Saputra as the fictional singer Yudi, and a credits version performed by Indonesian real-life singer Ronnie Sianturi.
 Sianturi's version was released as the lead single of his compilation album of the same name by Musica Studios in December 1997.

 Upon its release, "Melangkah Di Atas Awan" received generally positive reviews by music critics, who complimented popularity on Sianturi's solo career.
 Commercially, the song peaked at number five on Aneka Top 13 Hits Indonesia, becoming Sianturi's second song to chart.
 Retrospective reviews considered it as one of the most popular songs written by Dwiki Dharmawan.

 Background, release and promotion

 Prior to the release of "Melangkah Di Atas Awan", Sianturi debuted his solo career in 1994 with his debut album Sudikah Kamu, which featured a successful single of the same name.
 In an interview with Surabaya Post on July 21, 1997, when the series' theme song went into development, Peggy Melati Sukma, who portrayed Ayu, revealed that she wrote the initial lyrics for the song.
 It later eventually released in December 1997 on Sianturi's solo compilation album of the same name, nearly three months after the series' premiere.

 To promote "Melangkah Di Atas Awan", Sianturi performed the song on various music programs.
 On January 18, 1998, he performed the song live for the first time on the eighty-eighth episode of the variety show Pentas Sejuta Aksi, in which the show's presenter Becky Tumewu praised his voice and performances.